Back to Top

 Nurses can be directly involved in patient care and case management, or seek health care leadership roles by pursuing graduate degrees in nursing.

-The U.S. Bureau of Labor Statistics projects nearly 195,000 average annual openings for registered nurses between 2020 and 2030, with employment projected to grow 9%.
-In 2020, the median age of a registered nurse was 52, with one-fifth saying they planned to retire within five years, a trend that was accelerated by the pandemic.
+The U.S. Bureau of Labor Statistics projects nearly 195,000 average annual openings for registered nurses over the next decade, with employment projected to grow 6%

 Student in scrubs smiles in classroom